Avinash-Singh-13/ai-mock-interview-platform/prompt.md

 Use:

-- Next.js 14 App Router
+- Next.js 14 App Router -> To provide scalable routing and modern full-stack React architecture.
-- TypeScript
+- TypeScript -> To add static typing for better scalability, maintainability, and error prevention.
-- Tailwind CSS
+- Tailwind CSS -> To enable fast, responsive, and consistent UI development with utility-first styling.
-- Framer Motion
+- Framer Motion ->To add smooth animations and improve modern UI interactions.
-- Zustand
+- Zustand -> To manage lightweight and scalable global application state.
-- Monaco Editor
+- Monaco Editor -> To provide a real-time collaborative coding environment.
-- Socket.io Client
+- Socket.io Client -> To enable real-time communication and synchronization between users.

 The frontend is responsible for: